civic-interconnect/.github/docs/provenance-and-schemas-overview.md

 ## 5. Auditability and reproducibility in open analytics

 Open-source analytics should be based on **evidence, not trust**.
-A schema-based P-Tag system enables:
+A schema-based PTag system enables:

-1. Scripts can check all P-Tags for required information.
+1. Scripts can check all PTags for required information.
 2. Provenance tells us which versions of tools, configs, and data were used.
 3. Every dataset or app is anchored to a reproducible lineage.
 4. Contributor roles are captured systematically.